-When we chose the top 10 streaming platforms for sports, we took a few factors into account.
-We looked at the overall variety of sports and leagues offered.
-We also factored in the availability of both local and national sports channels.
-We even considered extra features, such as DVR space, sports-related add-ons, as well as costs and free-trial deals, too.
+When selecting the top sports streaming services, we looked at the overall variety of sports and leagues offered, the availability of both local and national sports channels, overall channel lists, and even considered extra features, such as DVR space, sports-related add-ons, costs, and free-trial deals.

 Top 10 Sports Streaming Services